Our first article in this topic looks at the move from industry to academia.

 The best advice I can give is to talk to people in your network who have made that move.
 Talk to them to find out what it’s like and what their views are.
 I was fortunate as I already knew EMBL-EBI really well from a former role in Bioinformatics at GSK, but I still had plenty of questions before I switched.

-Many thanks for Matt Hall for sharing his journey.
+Many thanks to Matt Hall for sharing his journey.

-Paramount Recruitment searches internationally to find the best talent for the genomics, pharmaceutical, healthcare & medical communication industries.
-Check the latest roles we have available.
-We’re recruit for a number of positions both in Industry and Academia.
-If you’re considering a shift or career change, then we recommend you speak to one of our consultants.
-They’ll be able to provide further tips for mastering your CV and interview stages.
+Paramount Recruitment searches internationally to find the best talent for the healthcare communications, pharmaceutical and genomics industries.
+We’re recruit for a number of positions both in industry and academia.
+If you’re considering a shift or career change, then we recommend you speak to one of our specialist consultants who can provide further information.
+This can be arranged by sending your enquiry to firstname.lastname@example.org or call us directly on +44 (0) 121 616 3460.